educkf/sample-ds/docs/pages/how-to-use.md

+---
+title: How to Use Sample Design System
+description: Learn how to install and use the Sample Design System in your projects
+---

-# Getting Started with Sample Design System
+# How to Use Sample Design System

 A modern web component library built with Lit Framework that works everywhere - from modern bundlers to simple script tags.